History of MCH

 During the Summer of 2018, the school was converted to a 501c3 non-profit organization.
 In the spring of 2019, the staff and administration, with support board, created an Anti-Bias/Anti-Racist Commitment and Values Statement.

 Our school is located in the the ground floor of the John Ross Condominiums on Portland’s South Waterfront (map), an area nationally known for its green building practices, diverse mass transit options, and community of diverse residents of all ages.
-The children enjoy trips to Elizabeth Caruthers park, growing flowers and vegetables in our raised beds in the Community Garden, walks along the Willamette Greenway (featuring close-up views of the Willamette River and Ross Island with its heron rookery), and visiting the residents at Mirabella, a senior-living community.
+The children enjoy trips to Elizabeth Caruthers park, growing flowers (for classroom Flower Arranging activities) in our raised bed in the South Waterfront Community Garden, walks along the Willamette Greenway (featuring close-up views of the Willamette River and Ross Island with its heron rookery), and visiting the residents at Mirabella, a senior-living community.

 Montessori develops the whole child.
 Academics and knowledge-building are key qualities of Montessori, as is the ability to think creatively and understand the needs of others.
 When these fundamental skills are fostered early in life, children gain the capability to problem solve, persevere, and interact well with others in any circumstance.

 Montessori teachers are experts in child development, guiding children to learn independently and reach their unique potential.
 Children have the freedom to engage in their own learning experience and the Montessori teacher is there to support the child throughout this process.

 Montessori learning environments are designed to fit the specific needs of each child’s stage of development.
 Learning is all about the activity and independence of the child to find out what they need at each particular moment.